h-aldarmaki/sent_translation_retrieval/README.md

 Evaluation scripts and data as described in "Context-Aware Crosslingual Mapping".
 NAACL 2019. https://arxiv.org/pdf/1903.03243.pdf

+The data are derived from WMT'13 parallel sets (common crawl) for Spanish-English and German-English: https://www.statmt.org/wmt13/translation-task.html

 If you use the data or scripts, please cite:

 ```